-After a year enduring a pandemic, I am a bit exhausted.
-Pivoting has turned to fatigue.
+After another year enduring a pandemic, I am a bit exhausted, but I am also a bit motivated.
 I am weary of screen time.
 I am tired of sitting at a desk.
-I miss being with people.
+I continue to miss being with people.
 Coupling all this with winter, and I am a frayed end.
-I’m thinking that I need to get out.
+I need to get out.
 I’d like to see people.

 Some of you know that I have a long-standing wish to walk the Camino de Santiago.
 The Camino or “Way” is an ancient pilgrimage route.
 Depending on the specific route you take, many pilgrims walk the Camino Frances which begins in St Jean-Pied-de-Port, France and finishes in Santiago, Spain at the Cathedral of St. James.
 Now there is a lot of baggage with religious pilgrimages, and as I am speaking of them, I do not believe they offer any meritorious benefit other than the benefits of any other sort of trip.
 As I think about walking the Camino 14 miles a day for 35 days, I think the effort would be emotionally, physically, and spiritually demanding, I think that the challenge itself would be an incredible opportunity.
 It seems to me that such a walk would feel expansive, focusing, boring, and likely painful, but I also think it would be beneficial.
 So as I’ve been thinking about this past year, about my growing sedentary lifestyle and loneliness, I find myself thinking I need to get up and go somewhere.